 Public Speaking Tips for Authors

-Public speaking is one of the main ways authors promote their books.
-But many people are terrified of speaking to large groups and do it badly.
-As a commercially published author I’ve had a lot of practice in reading my work to an audience and here are my tips on how to make a success of it.
+Public speaking is one of the principal ways authors promote their books.
+But speaking to large groups terrifies many people and they do it badly.
+As a commercially published author, I’ve had a lot of practice in reading my work to an audience and here are my tips on how to make a success of it.

 Why Public Speaking Is Important

 Public speaking enables you to build a reputation and a following, and it helps to promote your books.
 Interacting with your audience can also give you a sense of what it is about your writing that really works for them.

 Get together four or five pieces that you are confident about reading out.

 As a guide, people read aloud at about one hundred words a minute.
 I’d recommend not reading for more than ten minutes at a time, so your reading pieces should be about one thousand words.

 Remember that what works when read aloud is not always what works on the page.

 - Funny always works (but make sure that people actually find your piece funny… nothing is worse than a failed attempt at comedy).